April 2017 - Structuring the Racing Year

 Our Member's Answer

-This month's member's answer is from "Crispy" in Manchester.
+April's member's answer is from Crispy in Manchester.

 “Personally I like to get a spring marathon done, have a few weeks off and then do lots of 5ks and 10ks over the summer before hitting a few half marathons in the autumn.
 Then I'm usually thinking about marathon training for next Spring.
 So I suppose I am going from short to long.